epicnessinha/Github-Discovery/README.md

 - Sort by dropdown - it works, but affects all the repos instead of each category separately;
 - Implementation of cypress integration tests - I wrote a few but I didn't test it;
 - Success message missing when the user updates his account with success;
-- Most of the Media queries implementation is missing (not a actually issue, it was just lack of time to do it until the deadline)
+- Most of the Media queries implementation is missing (it was just because lack of time to do it until the deadline)
 - API requests extremely slow (around 14 seconds);